EhsanMoallaee/divar-clone-expressjs/README.md

 .env.test
 .env.development
 .env.production
-in the root of the project folder and then add the following environment variables to your .env files with your own data:
+in the root of the project folder and then add the following environment variables to your .env files with your own values:

 `PORT`